libyui/libyui-old/legacy-buildtools/README.md

 The contents of this directory are installed to /usr/share/libyui/buildtools to support existing community-supported libyui plugins and extensions.

-This used to be the starting point of the prevous libyui build system where a toplevel _bootstrap.h_ script created a symlink
+This used to be the starting point of the previous libyui build system where a toplevel _bootstrap.h_ script created a symlink

     CMakeLists.txt -> /usr/share/libyui/buildtools/CMakeLists.common